How to Make Moist Coconut Banana Bread

 - 1/2 cup butter, softened

 - 1/2 cup shredded coconut

 - pinch of cinnamon

 - 2 cups flour

 - 3/4 cup chocolate chips (or mini M&M's!)

 Using Butter and Coconut Oil

 The total amount of butter and coconut oil combined should be around 2/3 of a cup, but you can distribute this quantity in any way you want.
 I personally find that using more coconut oil than butter makes the banana bread more moist and coconutty, so that's an option if you're craving a coconut dessert.
-You can also just simply omit the coconut oil if you don't have any around or want to opt for a simpler banana bread.
+You can also just simply omit the coconut oil if you don't have any around or want to opt for a more simple banana bread.

 The ideal ingredient to use is coconut sugar, which I never seem to have around.
 If you do happen to have coconut sugar, just use 1.5 cups of that.

 Optionally, if you want to have a less sweet dessert, switch the amounts of coconut and sugar.
 Use 1/2 cup of sugar and 1 cup of coconut.